 The MSA in the Theology of the Body and the New Evangelization is offered in conjunction with the Theology of the Body Institute.
-Fees for the onsite classes through the Theology of the Body Institute and are subject to change.
+Fees for the onsite classes through the Theology of the Body Institute are set by the Theology of the Body Institute and are subject to change.
 Pontifex offers academic credit for the Theology of the Body Institute classes and offers further classes to complete the MSA.
 The fees paid to Pontifex University for these are as follows: